xiaolLIN/MSSR/README.md

 Run `run_MSSR.sh`.
 After training and evaluation, check out the final metrics in the "result.txt".

+## Questions
+If you have any questions, please send an email to Xiaolin Lin (linxiaolin2021@email.szu.edu.com).

 ## Credit
 This repo is based on [RecBole](https://github.com/RUCAIBox/RecBole).